Whole Hog Cooking Instructions

 Call us immediately (see emergency #’s below) if you have any problems so we can walk you through the lighting process.

-Step 1: Brush a thin layer of cooking oil all over the tray and then line the inside of the tray with tin foil for easier clean-up.
+Step 1: Brush a thin layer of cooking oil (any kind of edible oil will work) all over the tray and then line the inside of the tray with tin foil for easier clean-up.

 Step 2: Take the hog out of the plastic bag and set it inside the tray with the front shoulder at the tiger torch end – with legs facing downwards.